-Marie’s Treatment Tips
+Marie’s Bed Bug Reinfestation Treatment Tips

-I spent the next ten days doing research on line, The American kid wanted to treat immediately, and picked up cockroach spray.
+I spent the next ten days doing research online.
+The American kid wanted to treat immediately and picked up cockroach spray.
 That served to spread them to another bed in the same room.
 I told him to stop it, what he picked out was shown online to be ineffective in anything but causing them to run and spread.
 They run so fast.

 The local fumigators wanted $700 to $900 to come and put a bag on my home and fumigate.
-I would have to vacate, taking pillows and food things out of the house for three days.
-And then I was going to have to do it again in ten days, and again, in ten days.
-So for $2100-$2700 in fumigation, plus 9 days in a hotel, i was going to have the opportunity to have someone else take care of my problem.
+I would have to vacate, taking pillows and food out of the house for three days.
+And then I would have to do it again in ten days, and again in ten days.
+So for $2100-$2700 in fumigation, plus 9 days in a hotel, I was going to have the opportunity to have someone else take care of my problem.

-Then I spread food grade diatomaceous earth all over the floor.
+Then I spread food-grade diatomaceous earth all over the floor.
 I sprayed bleach on the mattresses, and the bugs did not die.
-I put three adults on a paperplate and sprayed different things on them and 1 out of 3 would die, and the other 2 would get up, wave at me, and attempt to walk away.
+I put three adults on a paper plate and sprayed different things on them, and 1 out of 3 would die, and the other 2 would get up, wave at me, and attempt to walk away.
 I crushed them.
 I then mixed Dawn for Dishes 1/5 soap and 4/5 water.
 I got an immediate 100% kill rate on the adults.

-Having isolated the creatures in the one bedroom, taken out the exits with poison (yes, I hated it, but i wanted a quick, thorough kill, not a gradual die off that would allow the females to drop eggs as they were running to other parts of my home to die.
-I then caulked every floorboard, window frame, and the frames in the bed and furniture.
-I caulked and painted the furniture to completely seal the furniture.
-I put two new layers of paint on the walls and ceiling.
-I vacuumed daily for six weeks.
+Having isolated the creatures in the one bedroom, taken out the exits with poison.
+I hated it, but I wanted a quick, thorough kill, not a gradual die off that would allow the females to drop eggs as they were running to other parts of my home to die.
+I then caulked every floorboard, window frame, and bed and furniture frame.
+Next, I caulked and painted the furniture to complete the seal.
+Next, I put two new layers of paint on the walls and ceiling.
+Finally, I vacuumed daily for six weeks.

 After six weeks, I was bug free.
 I was so relieved.